gabcg/notes/MSI Notes/MSI.md

 	> Choose group 1 (Protein) for analysis.

 	* Two things can happen:
-		* Maintaina a relatively stable value for R_g: it is stably folded.
+		* Maintain a relatively stable value for $R_g$: it is stably folded.
-		* R_g changes over time: the protein unfolds.
+		* $R_g$ changes over time: the protein unfolds.

 ## Class 4.
 GROMACS II

 <!--Date: 11/04/2019-->

-First we focus a bit on some details, and then we analyse a simulation.

-Min questions were about the simulation protocols, so here we go.

 ### Minimization Protocol

-It is contained in the file `minim.mdp`.

-#### Integrator

-The integrator is the algorithm that performs the minimization.
-They look through the energetic landscape by different iterations.
-In each of them, they calculate the potential energy by summing all the energies of the system:
+The minimization protocol is contained in the file `minim.mdp`.
+One of the parameters that is included is the **integrator**, which is the algorithm that performs the minimization.
+It looks through the energetic landscape by different iterations.
+In each of them, it calculates the potential energy by summing all the energies of the system:

 $$
 E_{tot}=E_{str}+E_{bend}+E_{tor}+E_{vdw}+E_{ele}+...
 $$

-The steepest descent minimizer is a first order method, which gradually changes the coordinates of atoms as moving the system closer to the minimum.

-It looks for local minimums.
-It starts in a random point, so it might fall in the global minimum or in a local minimum.
+This protocol uses the **steepest descent minimizer**, a first order method, which gradually changes the coordinates of atoms as moving the system closer to the minimum.
+It looks for local minima starting at a random point.
+This means that it might actually fall in the global minimum.

 This algorithm can be explained with a 2D simplification, in which what it does is similar to a line search: